-The case holders 1 are located on each side of the passenger seat.
+Case holders are located on each side of the passenger seat.
 A case system (optional) can be attached on the case holders.
 Use case systems approved and/or recommended by KTM.
 Observe the specifications in the enclosed KTM PowerParts fitting instructions.